TiagoGrosso/instagram-graph-api-lib/README.md

 > :warning: **This package is still in its early stages**: While it's expected that the general structure of building and executing requests will remain the same, this is not a guarantee as the package expands to cover more parts of the Instagram Graph API.
 Any breaking change will, however, be well documented on each release.

-This package is made by independent contributors and is in no way offically related to or supported by Instagram/Facebook.
+This package is made by independent contributors and is in no way officially related to or supported by Instagram/Facebook.

 ## Installation